corporateshark/PortAMP/README.md

 =============================

-Portable command-line music player for Windows, OS X and Linux
+Portable command-line music player for Windows, macOS, and Linux

 =============================